SystemsApproach/5G/impl.rst

 Chapter 6:  Exemplar Implementation
 ===================================

-The steps we’ve taken in the previous chapters to virtualize, disaggregate, optimize, distribute, and slice the cellular network not only help us understand the inner-workings of 5G, but they are also necessary to reduce the entirety of the 5G cellular network to practice.
+The steps we've taken in the previous chapters to virtualize, disaggregate, optimize, distribute, and slice the cellular network not only help us understand the inner-workings of 5G, but they are also necessary to reduce the entirety of the 5G cellular network to practice.